Azure/generator-azure-iot-edge-module/README.md

 - Run **yo azure-iot-edge-module**, follow the instructions to set up your azure iot edge module

+> If you are creating deployment file or routes file, navigate to the module directory you want put the file in first.
-> If you are creating deployment file, you need to configure the json file with all your modules before deploying.
-If you are creating routes files, you need to update it to your real routes too.
+> If you are creating deployment file, you need to configure the json file before deploying.
+> If you are creating routes files, you need to update it to your real routes too.

 ## Deploy and run the module